Eamonn Meaney Counselling & Psychotherapy

 Anxiety & Panic Attacks

-The lives of around 5% of the Irish population are impeded by abnormally high levels of anxiety.
-Anxiety can be characterised by feelings of fear, worry or uneasiness producing physical and psychological responses which facilitate a high alert state within the body.
+The lives of 74% of the Irish population have been impeded by abnormally high levels of Anxiety (Aware, 2023).
+Anxiety can be characterised by feelings of fear, worry, or uneasiness producing physical and psychological responses, which facilitate a state of high alertness within the body.
 These reactions usually fade once the stressful situation (or ‘stressor’) has passed.

-However while primitive man successfully countered the dangers of his era through combat or by absconding, a fight or flight to response in today’s world is often inappropriate because these threats are mainly only perceived and not real.
-Such anxiety responses are actually unintentionally established by us a means of attempting to keep ourselves safe.
-Moreover because we feel we do not have an outlet to release these undesirable symptoms from our own bodies, we tend to avoid certain situations in the hope that our anxiety will not be triggered.
-This is often described as developing “a fear of the fear itself”.
+However, while primitive humans successfully countered the dangers through combat, or by absconding, a fight or flight to response in today’s world is often inappropriate, because these threats are mainly only perceived and not real.
+Such Anxiety responses are actually unintentionally established by us, as a means of attempting to keep ourselves safe.
+Moreover, because we feel we do not have an outlet to release these undesirable symptoms from our own bodies, we tend to avoid certain situations in the hope that our Anxiety will not be triggered.
+This is often described as developing ‘a fear of the fear itself’.

-Consequently people are denied potential job opportunities or chances to develop personal relationships.
-Some may irrationally anticipate tragedy or worry about family, money, health and perhaps even about how to get through each day.
-Panic attacks of intense anxiety are a feature of panic disorder but not everyone who has a panic attack will develop panic disorder.
+Consequently, people are denied potential job opportunities, or chances to develop personal relationships.
+Some may irrationally anticipate tragedy or worry about family, money, health, and perhaps even about how to get through each day.
+Panic Attacks and intense Anxiety are features of Panic disorder, but not everyone who has a Panic Attack will develop Panic Disorder.

 Physical Symptoms: